HomeSearch Sitemap Contact

 For the duration of the project, the sidewalk and cycle track adjacent to the building along Vassar Street will close to pedestrians and cyclists for the duration of the project.
 The westbound cycle track will be detoured to create a shared lane on Vassar Street (the eastbound lane will be unaffected).
 Pedestrians will be directed to the south side of Vassar Street via existing crossings at the New Vassar Residence Hall and at Mass Ave.

-Mass Ave southbound sidewalk closure
+Mass Ave southbound sidewalk and lane closure

 Learn about the Metropolitan Warehouse